FAQs: Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement

 • when a J-2 child reaches age 21.

 All such cases are evaluated by the Waiver Review Division on a case-by-case basis.
-However, the State Department will act on behalf of such applicants only rarely and for humanitarian circumstances.
+The State Department will act on behalf of such applicants only rarely and for humanitarian circumstances.

 • a copy of your J-1 spouse’s death certificate;